 Sign #1: You’ve dropped things from your life that give you positive energy and help you decompress.

 You know that being overly busy is exhausting – physically, mentally, and emotionally.
 Yet, when you get busy, you drop the things that make you most calm, sane, and happy, don’t you?
-Those things that help you decompress.
+That’s a sure-fire sign that you need to reprioritize and focus more on the things that help you decompress.

 Sign #2: You’re constantly telling yourself that you need to get more organized and focused.

 I’m not here to tell you that you shouldn’t be organized or focused.
 However, being organized with and focusing on the wrong things won’t help you.
 Ever.

 So, if you find yourself saying that all you need to do is to focus more (and better) and get more organized, take a step back and rethink whether that’s the real problem.
 Because often it’s not.

 And I know what I’m talking about, because this happens to be my go-to mechanism for coping with overwhelm from too much to do.
 I’m a master at thinking that all I need to do is organize my tasks better and increase my focus.
 Unfortunately, this rarely works.
 Yet I often double down and try to get even more organized and focused.

 And I’ve noticed that most people who feel overwhelmed do this as well.
 You know Albert Einstein’s famous quote about the definition of insanity, right?